 The Karuna Center – Live and Work in Ways that Do No Harm

-Cultivate Meaningful and Sustainable Actions for Social Change
+Create Meaningful and Sustainable Actions in Social Impact Groups

 Make Conflict Generative, Transformative and Less Harmful